Serge Lang: Activism

 Lang spent much of his professional time engaged in political activism.
 He was a staunch socialist and active in opposition to the Vietnam War, volunteering for the 1966 anti-war campaign of Robert Scheer (the subject of his book The Scheer Campaign).
 Lang later quit his position at Columbia in 1971 in protest over the university's treatment of anti-war protesters.

 Lang engaged in several efforts to challenge anyone he believed was spreading misinformation or misusing science or mathematics to further their own goals.
 He attacked the 1977 Survey of the American Professoriate, an opinion questionnaire that Seymour Martin Lipset and E. C. Ladd had sent to thousands of college professors in the United States.
 Lang said it contained numerous biased and loaded questions.
 This led to a public and highly acrimonious conflict as detailed in his book The File : Case Study in Correction (1977-1979).

 In 1986, Lang mounted what the New York Times described as a "one-man challenge" against the nomination of political scientist Samuel P. Huntington to the National Academy of Sciences.
 Lang described Huntington's research, in particular his use of mathematical equations to demonstrate that South Africa was a "satisfied society", as "pseudoscience", arguing that it gave "the illusion of science without any of its substance."
 Despite support for Huntington from the Academy's social and behavioral scientists, Lang's challenge was successful, and Huntington was twice rejected for Academy membership.
 Huntington's supporters argued that Lang's opposition was political rather than scientific in nature.
 Lang's detailed description of these events, "Academia, Journalism, and Politics: A Case Study: The Huntington Case", occupies the first 222 pages of his 1998 book Challenges.

 Lang kept his political correspondence and related documentation in extensive "files".
 He would send letters or publish articles, wait for responses, engage the writers in further correspondence, collect all these writings together and point out what he considered contradictions.
 He often mailed these files to mathematicians and other interested parties throughout the world.
 Some of the files were published in his books Challenges and The File : Case Study in Correction (1977-1979).
 His extensive file criticizing Nobel laureate David Baltimore was published in the journal Ethics and Behaviour in January 1993 and in his book Challenges.
 Lang fought the decision by Yale University to hire Daniel Kevles, a historian of science, because Lang disagreed with Kevles' analysis in The Baltimore Case.

-Lang's most controversial political stance was as an HIV/AIDS denialist.
-He maintained that the prevailing scientific consensus that HIV causes AIDS had not been backed up by reliable scientific research, yet for political and commercial reasons further research questioning the current point of view was suppressed.
-In public he was very outspoken about this point and a portion of Challenges is devoted to this issue.
+In the last twelve years of his life, Lang challenged the scientific consensus on the connection between HIV and AIDS.
+He argued that existing data did not support the conclusion that HIV causes AIDS.
+A portion of Challenges is devoted to this issue.